Special routes of U.S. Route 1: Baltimore alternate route

 U.S. Route 1 Alternate (US 1 Alt.) is a 3.92 mi alternate route forming a loop off US 1 between Arbutus and Baltimore, Maryland.
-US 1 Alternate serves the southwestern Baltimore County community of Halethorpe and connects US 1 with full-access interchanges with Interstate 95 (I-95) and I-695.
+US 1 Alt. serves the southwestern Baltimore County community of Halethorpe and connects US 1 with full-access interchanges with Interstate 95 (I-95) and I-695.

 Business routes

 St. Augustine business loop

 U.S. Highway 1 Business (US 1 Bus.) in St. Augustine, Florida, is a business route of US 1.
 From its southern terminus at US 1 to the intersection with SR 16, it carries the hidden FDOT designation of State Road 5A (SR 5A).
 The segment from SR 16 to the northern terminus at US 1 is maintained by the City of St. Augustine and is the only AASHTO-defined road in Florida that is not under state maintenance.

-US 1 Bus. begins at the intersection of US 1 and King Street (County Road 214 [CR 214]).
+US 1 Bus. begins at the intersection of US 1 and King Street (County Road 214, or CR 214).
 US 1 Bus. travels east on King Street, with a short water crossing of the San Sebastian River two blocks east of US 1.
 The route continues, passing the southern end of Flagler College and then becoming a one-way pair for four blocks, with King Street taking eastbound traffic and Cathedral Place, one block north, taking westbound traffic.
 At the intersection with SR A1A just west of the Bridge of Lions toward Anastasia Island, US 1 Bus. heads north as a two-way road, starting a concurrency with SR A1A, now known as North Ocean Boulevard, going through the heart of St. Augustine.
 US 1 Bus. and SR A1A run along the west shore of the Matanzas River then curves to the northwest in front of the Castillo de San Marcos.
 At West Castillo Drive, the name changes to San Marco Avenue.
 At May Street, SR A1A heads east, splitting off from US 1 Bus.
 A bit further north, it intersects with the eastern terminus of SR 16 at Picolata Road.
 Six blocks to the north, US 1 Bus. terminates at US 1.

 Major intersections

 Waycross business loop

-U.S. Route 1 Business (US 1 Bus.) is a 9.622 mi business route of US 1 partially in the city limits of Waycross, Georgia.
+U.S. Highway 1 Business (US 1 Bus.) is a 9.622 mi business route of US 1 partially in the city limits of Waycross, Georgia.
 It is concurrent with US 23 Bus. and State Route 4 Bus.
 (SR 4 Bus.) for its entire length.